-- Accommodation as stated above. - Transportation in a luxury air-conditioned safari vehicle. - All meals. - Services of a registered and experienced naturalist English-speaking safari guide. - Entrance fees and excursions as described in above itinerary. - Mineral water on board the safari vehicle. - Local drinks at meals (this includes water, soft drinks, beers and table wine). - Onguma afternoon property drive in open game viewer with camp guide. - Welcome pack.
+- > Accommodation as stated above. - > Transportation in a luxury air-conditioned safari vehicle. - All meals - Services of a registered and experienced naturalist English-speaking safari guide. - > Entrance fees and excursions as described in above itinerary. - Mineral water on board the safari vehicle. - Local drinks at meals (this includes water, soft drinks, beers and table wine). - Two Ongava afternoon property drives in open game viewer with lodge guide. - Welcome pack.